LennaHammer/English/EVP/out/words_adjective.md

 ## 1270. potential ## adjective [never before noun]
 /pəˈten.tʃəl/
 [B2]possible when the necessary conditions exist
-- A number of potential buyers have expressed interest in the company.
+- A number of potential `buyers` have expressed interest in the company.
-- Many potential customers are waiting for a fall in prices before buying.
+- Many potential `customers` are waiting for a fall in prices before buying.
-- The accident is a reminder of the potential dangers involved in oil production.
+- The accident is a reminder of the potential `dangers` involved in oil production.

 ## 1271. powerful ## adjective
 /ˈpɑʊ.ər.fəl/ EFFECT
 [B2]having a strong effect on people
-- a powerful effect/influence
+- a powerful `effect/influence`

 ## 1272. practical ## adjective
 /ˈpræk.tɪ.kəl/ REAL
 [B2]relating to experience, real situations or actions rather than ideas or imagination
-- Education is important but practical experience is always an advantage.
+- Education is important but practical `experience` is always an advantage.
-- The service offers young people practical advice on finding a job.
+- The service offers young people practical `advice` on finding a job.
-- What's the use of theoretical knowledge that has no practical application?
+- What's the use of theoretical knowledge that has no practical `application`?

 ## 1273. precious ## adjective
 /ˈpreʃ.əs/ VALUABLE
 [B2]rare and very valuable
-- a precious vase
+- a precious `vase `
-- a precious gift
+- a precious `gift`
-- a precious metal/stone
+- a precious `metal/stone`

 ## 1274. precious ## adjective
 /ˈpreʃ.əs/ IMPORTANT
 [B2]very important to you
-- a precious moment/memory
+- a precious `moment/memory`
-- His books are his most precious possessions.
+- His books are his most precious `possessions`.
 - Time is precious - don't waste it.

 ## 1275. precise ## adjective
 /prɪˈsɑɪs/ EXACT
 [B2]exact and accurate
-- The precise location of the house is a secret.
+- The precise `location` of the house is a secret.
-- He caught me at the precise moment that I fainted.
+- He caught me at the precise `moment` that I fainted.

 ## 1276. precise ## adjective
 /prɪˈsɑɪs/ to be precise